-Prof. Mandelbaum is the founder and director of the Technion SEE Laboratory.
-This lab, created in 2007, has been collecting and maintaining a unique rich repository of data from service operations, mainly telephone call centers and hospitals.
+In 2007, Prof. Mandelbaum co-founded, with Prof. Paul Feigin, theTechnion SEE Laboratory; and he has been serving as the lab's academic director ever since.
+Technion SEELab is collecting and maintaining a unique rich repository of data from ample service operations, mainly hospitals and telephone call/contact-centers.
 Data granularity is at the level of the individual customer-server transaction (event logs).
-And through its data, the SEELab has been supporting worldwide research and teaching of Service and Data Science, Engineering and Management.
+And through its data, the SEELab has been supporting worldwide research and teaching of Service- and Data-Science, Engineering and Management.